tdwg/dwc/docs/terms/index.md

     <tr class="table-secondary"><th colspan="2">verbatimSRS</th></tr>
     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/iri/verbatimSRS">http://rs.tdwg.org/dwc/iri/verbatimSRS</a></td></tr>
     <tr><td>Definition</td><td>The ellipsoid, geodetic datum, or spatial reference system (SRS) upon which coordinates given in dwc:verbatimLatitude and dwc:verbatimLongitude, or dwc:verbatimCoordinates are based.</td></tr>
     <tr><td>Comments</td><td>Recommended best practice is to use an IRI for the EPSG code of the SRS, if known.
 Otherwise use a controlled vocabulary IRI for the name or code of the geodetic datum, if known.
-Otherwise use a controlled vocabulary IRI for the name or code of the ellipsoid, if known.</td></tr>
+Otherwise use a controlled vocabulary IRI for the name or code of the ellipsoid, if known.
+Otherwise use an IRI for the value corresponding to <code>not recorded</code>.</td></tr>
     <tr><td>Examples</td><td></td></tr>
   </tbody>
 </table>